Skip to content

 • scene_dense_feature

-These task IDs are aligned with the benchmark naming in benchmark.md.
+These task IDs are directly aligned with the benchmark naming defined in the Benchmark page.

 For evaluation or inference, users typically only need: